gnzlbg/static_vector/README.md

 (int*)(a)[1]; // undefined behavior
 ```

-If the `Capacity` is zero the container has zero size.
+If the `Capacity` is zero the container has zero size:

 ```c++
 static_assert(sizeof(fixed_capacity_vector<int, 3>) == 0);
 ```

+This optimization is easily implementable and it felt right to do it.
+It enables
+the EBO to trigger which can be useful when putting a `fixed_capacity_vector` in
+a variant to e.g. implement `small_vector`.

-## 3.2 Move semantics
+## <a id="MOVE"></a>4.2 Move semantics

 The move semantics of `fixed_capacity_vector<T, Capacity>` are equal to those of
 `std::array<T, Size>`.
 That is, after